etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/general-setup/application.md

 ## Number to Word Converter

 !!! info
     To be able to include this functionality, the Platform Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Platform Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Platform Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/platform-extensions/release-notes/).

 This module provides the infrastructure to convert a number into its equivalent in words.
 This functionality is especially useful while printing checks.